 Ambiguous loss, as coined by Dr. Pauline Boss, refers to the loss a person experiences when there is a lack of resolution or clarity.
 Originally, Dr. Boss posited the theory of ambiguous loss through studying the families of soldiers missing in combat.
 There are two types of ambiguous loss.
 The first refers to when a person is physically present but psychologically absent, as with those with Alzheimer’s Disease or dementia, certain mental illnesses, or substance abuse issues.
 The second type occurs when an individual is psychologically present in the minds of the family but is physically absent, e.g. a missing person.

-The experience of ambiguous loss may be linked to other ill health effects such as depression, anxiety, guilt, substance abuse, and self-harming behaviors.
+The experience of ambiguous loss may be linked to other ill health effects such as depression, anxiety, guilt, substance abuse, and self-harming behaviours.
 Young adult caregivers are particularly likely to experience the former kind of loss, dependent upon the health condition of the person they care for.

 Ambiguous loss differs from the experience of death because the loved one is still present.
 There is a lack of finality that typically occurs in death, as a caregiver experiences a loss that is gradual.
 Our society generally does not give ambiguous loss the same weight as death because the person is still living, referring to what research has called “disenfranchised grief”.

-However, ambiguous loss is significant and detrimental.
+However, the ambiguous loss is significant and detrimental.
 Caregivers are forced to continuously grieve the loss of the person they once knew and loved while also providing care for them.

 The impact on young adult caregivers